ikfoundation.org

 Undated map – probably first half of the 19th century – depicting Oxie district in southernmost Sweden.
 (Owner: private).
 Photo: The IK Foundation, London.Undated map – probably first half of the 19th century – depicting Oxie district in southernmost Sweden.
 (Owner: private).
 Photo: The IK Foundation, London.

-From several districts in the county of Skåne the estate inventories include few details about weaving techniques, but Oxie district is one of the exceptions where considerable numbers of “rölakan” or double interlocked tapestries are listed together with other textiles from the country homes.
-The recorders were especially assiduous when it concerned the more valuable textiles, like various tapestry techniques and embroidered furnishing textiles.
-However one must take into account that the recordings from the estate of a deceased person have great variations over time.
-In the early 18th century large numbers of cushions are listed, but rarely with any notes of technique or any other details.
-During the 1740s a quite sudden change took place when double interlocked tapestries started to be listed in many homes.
-While the records from early 19th century and onwards gradually are simplified and revealing fewer details about singular objects, sometimes each homes’ cushions and covers are only listed as a lump sum.
-These circumstances particularly affect the period 1820-40, when the lack of mentioned textiles primarily depended on changing manners in the description of the homes’ assets in the estate inventories.
-These realities can of course give a somewhat misrepresented picture of various weaving techniques’ occurrence during these decades, but the list below of the study from Oxie district still gives an indication for this sort of textiles’ rise, peak and decline in popularity.
+From several districts in the county of Skåne, the estate inventories include few details about weaving techniques, but the Oxie district is one of the exceptions where considerable numbers of “rölakan” or double interlocked tapestries are listed together with other textiles from the country homes.
+The recorders were especially assiduous when it came to the more valuable textiles, such as various tapestry techniques and embroidered furnishing textiles.
+However, one must take into account that the recordings from the estate of a deceased person have great variations over time.
+In the early 18th century, large numbers of cushions were listed, but rarely were there any notes of technique or any other details.
+During the 1740s, a sudden change took place when double-interlocked tapestries started to be listed in many homes.
+While the records from the early 19th century and onwards are gradually simplified and reveal fewer details about singular objects, sometimes each home’s cushions and covers are only listed as a lump sum.
+These circumstances particularly affected the period 1820-40, when the lack of mentioned textiles primarily depended on changing manners in the description of the homes’ assets in the estate inventories.
+These realities can, of course, give a somewhat misrepresented picture of various weaving techniques’ occurrence during these decades.
+However, the list below of the study from Oxie district still gives an indication of the rise, peak, and decline in popularity of this sort of textile.

 Travel and bench cushions listed in an estate inventory in Oxie district after Anna Andersdotter in Staffanstorp dating 1785, which register a number of double interlocked tapestries described as ‘Röd lakan’.
 This particular year the ownership of furnishing textiles in mentioned technique reached its peak in Oxie district, as concluded from the studies of the estate inventories.
 (Owner: Landsarkivet [Regional State archive] Lund, Sweden).
 Photo: The IK Foundation, London.Travel and bench cushions listed in an estate inventory in Oxie district after Anna Andersdotter in Staffanstorp dating 1785, which register a number of double interlocked tapestries described as ‘Röd lakan’.
 This particular year the ownership of furnishing textiles in mentioned technique reached its peak in Oxie district, as concluded from the studies of the estate inventories.
 (Owner: Landsarkivet [Regional State archive] Lund, Sweden).
 Photo: The IK Foundation, London.